paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/wear_out_failures.md

     - (x)
 ```

 The datasheet of the components and other information from the component manufacturer could be used to get information about the {term}`failure mechanisms <Failure mechanism>`.
 Particularly, the application notes, the possible use of reliability models and the tests performed are a good basis for evaluating the risk of wear-out.
 It could be difficult to get such information from the manufacturer.
 Only the qualification test results are available generally using trunked test, often limited to 1000 hours.
 In such a case, only the estimation of the constant failure rate is available, considering the flat part of the bathtub curve.
 For integrated circuits qualified with {term}`AEC-Q <AEC-Q>` automotive grade, the standard {cite:t}`eee-Black1978ElectromigrationOA` describes specific tests that must be done when a new technology of semiconductor is introduced.
 However, this information is generally only available upon request to the manufacturer.
-The failures mechanisms covered are the Hot Carrier Injection (HCI), the Negative Bias Temperature Instability (NBTI) and the Stress Migration (SM) specific to semiconductors.
+The failures mechanisms covered are the Hot Carrier Injection ({term}`HCI`), the Negative Bias Temperature Instability (NBTI) and the Stress Migration (SM) specific to semiconductors.
 The following table is an extract from standard {cite:t}`eee-Black1978ElectromigrationOA` listing the tests to perform for some {term}`failure mechanisms <Failure mechanism>`.
 The manufacturer has to fill the cells with number of tested parts, number of lots, test method and test acceptance criteria.

 <input type="text" class="myInput" id="myInput" onkeyup="searchTableJupyter(this, 'eee_table4_202')"
     placeholder="Search table...">